Tuesday, September 18, 2012

 I was hoping she’d offer to show me the way, but I don’t think I was blond enough.

 Anyway, we got the place up and running and I was pretty proud of the whole operation.
-I think I left them with every opportunity to be successful; the rest was going to be up to them.
+I left them with every opportunity to be successful; the rest would be up to them.

 When I got home, the first thing my DM told me was that he was never letting me leave town again.
 Apparently there was a big multi-store blow-up regarding employees letting their friends steal from the stores.
 One of my guys got caught and rolled over on several employees from other stores, including the manager of one of the big freestanding stores.

 He even tried to say that I was in on it, but my DM and the Loss Prevention guys knew me well enough to know he was full of shit (no thanks to that little ratfuck.)
-See, all that time hanging with the LP men paid off.
+See, all that time hanging with the Loss Prevention guys paid off.
 He’s lucky I never saw his ass again, or I’d have stuffed him in a dumpster.

 It still rattled me, though, because something like that went on during my watch.
 Just goes to show that a manager never truly knows what happens once he walks out the door.
 That’s why having quality assistants is so important.
 No matter how you slice it, when you talk about retail work, it’s only a “real job” for the manager.
 For everyone else, it’s just a way to put some money in their pockets.
 Getting a bunch of kids to care about the success of the store is exceedingly difficult.
 It’s not something I think I ever really mastered.

 One thing it taught me was how tough it was to trust your people.
 As a new manager, I naturally wanted to bond with my staff.
-We were always laughing and joking around and had a slew of running jokes.
-I’d never encountered an incident like that during my time in Toledo, so it was real betrayal to me, because I liked the kid.
-I mean, he was a polar opposite from me… he was kind of a new waver to my unrepentant rock and roller.
+We were always laughing and joking around and had a bunch of running jokes.
+I’d never encountered an incident like that during my time in Toledo, so it was real betrayal to me because I liked the kid.
+I mean, he was the polar opposite of me… he was kind of a new waver to my unrepentant rock and roller.
 But more of “his” kind were shopping at the mall, than were “my” kind.

 The trials and tribulations of this retail manager will continue with Part 4 – Escape from the Mall.